bohdanszymanik/SCDemo/README.md

 # FSharp demo for a Software craftsmanship group

-Devs demo
-Cover topics like...
+C# dev focussed session to cover topics like...

 1. Syntax – concise, convenient and correct
   * Pattern matching